michaelsbradleyjr/vps-setup/README.md

 # Install some helpful things

-This new VPS is probably bare-bones in terms of the software installed on top of the Linux os, so I'll now add some basic packages:
+This new VPS is probably bare-bones in terms of installed software, so I'll now add some basic packages:

     $ sudo aptitude install build-essential libssl-dev tmux zsh-beta git-core dnsutils whois rsync htop iotop iftop ...